swiftlang/swift-evolution/proposals/NNNN-inheritance-of-actor-isolation.md

-the API when used from an isolated context.[^4]  Furthermore, even if the API is usable (e.g. because all the types involved are `Sendable`), it may be unexpectedly inefficient if, say, the function argument is an isolated function.
+the API when used from an isolated context.[^4]  Furthermore, even if the API is usable (e.g. because all the types involved are `Sendable`), it may be unexpectedly inefficient if, say, the function argument is an isolated function because `sequentialMap` will hop back and forth between the generic executor and the function argument's isolation domain at each iteration.

 [^4]: To be sure, there are some reasons to be concerned about using this sort of API from an isolated context --- for example, because